EastCoastProduct/homepage/README.md

 your browser and going to this address [https://localhost:8080](https://localhost:8080)

+Note: After adding new svg files to the project just run `gulp minify-svg` command to generate minified svg files.

 ## Building and deploying project

 Site is hosted on Amazon, to be able to deploy you need to create `.aws.json` configuration file based on provided `.aws.json.example` with your own keys.